section-engineering-education/engineering-education/articles/applications-of-artificial-intelligence-(ai)-in-design-systems/index.md

 #### Font Joy

 [Font Joy](https://fontjoy.com/) uses machine learning to generate font combinations.
 It assists designers in choosing the best font combination.
-A person just needs to set different fonts and generate font combinations with a click of a button.
+A person needs to set different fonts and generate font combinations with a click of a button.
 The page loads and generates a new font combination.

 ### Benefits of using AI in design technology

 - AI assists designers in creating designs more quickly.
 It can also suggest alternatives and report how they can improve the design.
-- AI helps designers to customize and personalize designs more effectively.
+- It helps designers to customize and personalize designs more effectively.
 Different brands can be designed using AI and be distributed to thousands of users based on their preferences and experiences.
 AI generates millions of unique versions, new sites, and media found on the user profile.
-- AI assists in facial recognition and computer vision.
+- Useful in facial recognition and computer vision.
 It helps designers to have a wide range of characteristics of users like gender, age, location, context, and mood.
 - It is possible to couple AI with voice recognition.
 This helps UX designers create more convenient and personalized experiences.
-- AI assists in data analysis, thereby helping designers have a wide range of information on user metrics.
+- AI is used for performing data analysis, thereby helping designers have a wide range of information on user metrics.

 ### Conclusion

 AI is essential as far as the engineering field is concerned.
 There has been a concern arising after all the automation, whether AI is replacing engineers.
 The answer is no, but AI will assist many engineers with most of the technical work.
 AI in systems design is of great importance and will be part of a revolution in the future.

+---
+Peer Review Contributions by: [Lalithnarayan C](/engineering-education/authors/lalithnarayan-c/)